BilldarBagdar/C4Device_32StepSequencer/README.md

 </li>
 <li>
-Note3: When the sequencer is running, "control" updates like SPLIT button page changes happen right away, you'll hear the changes, but the associated display updates can appear to lag because they follow the "hot step".
+Note3: When the sequencer is running, "control" updates like SPLIT button page changes happen right away, you'll hear the changes, but the associated display updates can appear to lag because they follow the sequencer's "hot step".
 If your eye is following the "hot step", you'll see page change updates right away, for example.
-But if your eye is fixed on one spot, any page change display updates will lag until the "hot step" comes around.
+But if your eye is fixed on one spot, page change display updates can lag until the "hot step" comes around.
 </li>
 </ul>
 <h4>Updates since v1.0</h4>